Infinite dimensional sequential compactness: Sequential compactness based on barriers: Some examples delineating the classes of -sequentially compact spaces.

 \begin{thm} If $T$ is a tree with no uncountable antichains and it has an uncountable branch, then $\cZ_T$ and $\cY_T$ are compact and $\w_1$-sequentially compact spaces but fail to be bisequential. \end{thm}

 \begin{proof} Bisequentiality of $\cZ_T$ and $\cY_T$ was characterized in terms of combinatorial properties of $T$.
 The space $\cZ_T$ is bisequential if and only if $T$ has size less than the first measurable cardinal and $T$ has no uncountable branches whilst $\cY_T$ is bisequential only in the case that $T$ is countable \cite{agostinibisequentiality}.
-It is also easy to see that $\cZ_T$ is always Eberlein compact and that $\cY_T$ is Corson compact if and only if every antichain in $T$ is countable. \end{proof}
+It is also easy to see that $\cZ_T$ is always Eberlein compact (defined from an adequate family) and that $\cY_T$ is Corson compact if and only if every antichain in $T$ is countable. \end{proof}

-It is worth noting that for an almost disjoint family $\cA$, if its Franklin space $\cF(\cA)$ is $2$-sequentially compact, then $\cA$ has to be necessarily nowhere mad.
+It is worth noting that for an almost disjoint family $\cA$, if its Franklin space $\cF(\cA)$ is $2$-sequentially compact, then $\cA$ is nowhere mad.
 Otherwise, if $\cA\rest X$ is mad with $X\in\cI(\cA)^+$, we can find a function $f:[\omega]^2\to X$ that does not converge in $\cF(\cA)$ as mad families are never $2$-sequentially compact (see \cite{kubistopologicalramsey}).
 Since an ad family is Fr\'echet if and only if it is nowhere mad, all counterexamples constructed from ad families, that are at least $2$-sequentially compact in \cite{kubistopologicalramsey} and \cite{corralnRamsey} are also Fr\'echet.
 It was also shown in \cite{corralnRamsey} that 2-sequentially compact spaces are $\alpha_3$.
 This gives more examples of non-bisequential almost disjoint families that are Fr\'echet and $\alpha_3$.
-The existence of these kind of ad families is not known in \textsf{ZFC}, for more consistent examples and for the definition of $\alpha_3$ the reader may consult \cite{corralfrechetlike}.\\
+The existence of these kind of ad families is not known in \textsf{ZFC}.
+For more consistent examples and for the definition of $\alpha_3$ the reader may consult \cite{corralfrechetlike}.\\

 It was previously shown in \cite{kubistopologicalramsey} that the classes of $n$-sequentially compact spaces and $(n+1)$-sequentially compact spaces does not coincide (assuming \textsf{CH} for $n>1$).
 This result was later improved by the authors in \cite{corralnRamsey}, by showing that the same holds under weaker assumptions, e.g., $\b=\c$.
-We will show that we can differentiate between $\alpha$-sequentially compact and $\beta$-sequentially compact spaces for any pair of different countable ordinals, by stepping up the combinatorial analysis done in \cite{corralnRamsey} in the more general framework of barriers.\\
+We will show that we can also consistently differentiate between $\alpha$-sequentially compact and $\beta$-sequentially compact spaces for any $\alpha\not=\beta$, by stepping up the combinatorial analysis done in \cite{corralnRamsey} to barriers.\\